- In most accounting journals there is a debit or credit of two different accounts.

 A tutorial on the how to - accrual accounting can be found here

 With the Leaseze Property Journal we always show the user the bank column - named "balance" (whether used or not).
-Keep in mind when the correct accounting is posted, "that transaction may not effect the bank".
+Keep in mind when the correct accounting is posted, "that transaction may not affect the bank".

 Examples are: When a rent charge is recognized in accrual accounting, the two accounts are "Rental Income" and "Rent Receivable" (accounts receivable) .
 In this example there is no effect to the bank.
 As there was not a increase or decrease in the bank account.